vsanthanam/JBird/JBirdCore/JBirdCore.docc/JBirdCore.md

 # ``JBirdCore``

-A blazing fast, type-safe library for working with JSON in Swift
+APIs to create, deserialize, manipulate, and serialize JSON data in Swift

 ## Topics